 Some house churches may have borrowed elements from synagogues services.
 All of the first Christians were Jewish and it is likely that in some synagogues all the members converted to Christianity.
 These communities would have continued with their familiar practices but modified them to encourage the Christian faith and the worship of Jesus Christ.
 Other assemblies may have functioned more like the many voluntary associations and trade guilds that flourished in the first century.

 Leadership in the First Century Church

 Church life in the apostolic age was “dynamic and fluid”.
 Churches responded to the pressures from within and without the community, and adapted to arising needs and other changing situations.
 From the beginning, some people stood out as leaders.
-The householder of the house churches would naturally assume prominence and patronage of the assembly that met in his or her home.
+The householder would naturally assume prominence and patronage of the assembly that met in his or her home.
 Other members with leadership and ministry skills, and certain charismata, might also function in some leadership capacity.
-If the examples of the churches founded by Paul are indicative of church life in general, all members could participate in the meetings, not just the leaders (e.g. 1 Cor.
+If the examples of the churches founded by Paul are indicative of church life in general, all members could participate in the meetings, however, not just the leaders (e.g. 1 Cor.
 14:26).